Sunday, 20 February 2011

 Rajeev Masand from IBN is dismissive towards the movie but accepts that PC tries her best, "Priyanka Chopra dives courageously into her role, sacrificing vanity and pride to play Susanna at different ages of her life and in often humiliating conditions."

 However, it made me reflect about the press coverage all famous actors and directors, sooner or later get and how they deal with it.
 For example, I remember reading some terrible stories about Rani Mukherjee some years ago.
 I also remember some of the reviews about Abhishekh Bacchan in Raavan and about Akshay Kumar in Chandni Chowk to China.
-Actually when they are praising you most, they are also getting ready to pull you down most brutally.
+Actually when the reviewers, they are praising you the most, they are also getting ready to pull you down most brutally.
 Thinking of all the adulation Aamir Khan has received over past few years, I am just waiting to read the kind of bad press he is going to get, the day one of his movie is unsuccessful, how he doesn't understand movie-making, etc.

 collage of different films

 Everybody knows that movie business is a savage business.
-The industry forgets you, the day you stop selling.
+The industry forgets you the day you stop selling.
 When that happens, film journalists are waiting, ready to pounce on you and sink their teeth in your flesh.
 The more successful you were, more vicious will be their attacks.

 How would you deal with it?
 I can't imagine myself putting in months of hard work and then put myself with my butt in the air, so that critics can do their knife throwing practice on me, carving out rump steaks, if they so desire.